Sunday, October 31, 2004

 The President was right to rely on the intelligence provided to him from the CIA, intelligence from the world community, and yes, even intelligence from the UN.

-Also, it is important to remember that despite what the liberal media is trying to throw at us everyday, many elements of the intelligence were, in fact, quite true.
+Also, it is important to remember that despite what the media is trying to throw at us everyday, many elements of the intelligence were, in fact, quite true.
 Also, it is important to remember that the US policy prior to President Bush coming into office was one of containment when it came to Saddam Hussein.

 The problem with just holding him at bay was that he was in the midst of beefing up his long-range missile development program and developing long-range missiles with chemical and possibly nuclear warheads.
 The only thing keeping the Iraqi regime from being nuclear capable was purchasing the material at a time when Pakistan was selling nuclear material left and right.